|

 The result is a single movement that accelerates hard at the start and settles without overshooting at the end, which is hard to get from a fixed tune.

 An X-Drive can move in any direction and rotate at the same time, which is what makes it worth the trouble.
-HoloLib gives you that control directly in field coordinates instead of making you think about individual wheels.
+HoloLib gives you that control directly through the hololib::motions API instead of making you think about individual wheels.

-Heads up: right now the replay only logs positions and velocities.
-Joystick inputs aren't recorded, on purpose, to keep the log from overflowing the buffer.
+Heads up: the replay only captures the path the robot took.
+Button presses aren't recorded into it, on purpose, to keep the log from overflowing the buffer, so mechanisms still need to be scripted separately.

 Chassis & motion